Woburn Abbey & Safari Park

 - In 150 metres at a triangular clearing, take the fork left, steeply downhill, your direction 140° .
 In 90 metres cross a set of planks over a swampy area, to carry straight on, initially downhill then soon uphill.

 - In 200 metres at the top of the incline cross a main path and keep ahead, your direction 145°.
 Go straight on, now downhill, for 100 metres and at a path junction, with a broken fence ahead, [!] turn sharp right onto a narrow path (almost back on yourself) your direction 250°, with young trees on your right-hand side.

 - The path soon swings to the left and heads downhill and in 215 metres you come down to T-junction with a stream (dried up in summer) on your left-hand side.
 [5A] Here turn left on a car-wide bridleway (marked with yellow arrows) uphill, your direction 135°.
 (Walk 41 – Bow Brickhill to Leighton Buzzard – joins here from the right).

 - Head uphill towards the Sierra redwood (Wellingtonia) trees.
-The path begins to level out after 120 metres and in a further 250 metres, and fifteen metres beyond the end of the wood on your left-hand side, with a clearing to your right, take the steps on your left uphill, your direction 60°, now with the wood again on your left-hand side.
+The path begins to level out after 120 metres and in a further 250 metres, and fifteen metres beyond the end of the wood on your left-hand side, with a clearing to your right, and just before a footpath sign often hidden in undergrowth to your left [!] take the rough path with a few remaining earthen steps on your left, steeply uphill, your direction 60°, now with the wood again on your left-hand side.
 At the top of the slope keep ahead and in 80 metres your onward way soon swings to the right and you keep ahead between post and wire fences, with a maintained green space on your right.